 Depaul considers volunteering to be a two-way, mutually beneficial arrangement, and your ESC placement can be a very enriching time for you as well as for our service users.
 You will come into contact with groups of people who suffer from issues and problems that you may not have encountered before.
 This can be challenging, but you will be given plenty of support, and ultimately benefit from a unique experience.
 We look for candidates who can envision how their hobbies and interests will generate ideas and form meaningful activities for the engagement of the service users.
 We will discuss your hopes for your ESC placement and beyond; the development you hope to gain and how this will benefit you in the future.
-We foresee improved self-confidence for you and our service users, development and use of

 We foresee improved self-confidence for you and our service users, development and use of new skills, knowledge and behaviour, and active cooperation with our local communities and beyond.
 We want you to have a quality volunteering experience, developing skills such as independent living and proficiency in English.